nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 The motivation for creating `nixcloud.TLS` was:

+* Easy to use, no longer manual certificate management

 * Easily switch between 'ACME', 'selfsigned' or 'usersupplied' scenarious:

     This makes it easy for testing (using selfsigned TLS certificates) and production (using "ACME" or you own certificates) configurations

 * `security.acme` was a major inspiraten for this implementation but we needed a more modular approach to certificate management

 * Meaningful defaults:

     We encourage let's encrypt based ACME and `security.acme`

 * Because of the [ACME rate limits](https://letsencrypt.org/docs/rate-limits/) we try to minimize the amount of requests

+**Note:** We might fully replace `security.acme` from nixpkgs but we want to be backward compatible so one can use nixcloud-webservices along with services which use `security.acme`.
+The primary conflict is that `nixcloud.reverse-proxy` must interact with `simp_le` and the `.well-known` directory is a hardcoded requirement in the let's encrypt ACME challenge/response pattern.

+**Note:** `nixcloud.TLS` was meant to be used with `nixcloud.reverse-proxy` running on port 80. if you are running `services.nginx` on port 80 a lot of assumptions won't work and this isn't tested on the other hand.
+See [issue 23](https://github.com/nixcloud/nixcloud-webservices/issues/23) on that matter.

 ## How to use nixcloud.TLS